olyamorozova/oat-capacity/README.md

 # Citation

 Morozova O., Crawford F.W., Cohen T., Paltiel A.D., Altice F.L.
-Cost-effectiveness of expanding the capacity of opioid agonist treatment in Ukraine: Dynamic modeling analysis. _Addiction_ 2019; in press.
+Cost-effectiveness of expanding the capacity of opioid agonist treatment in Ukraine: Dynamic modeling analysis. _Addiction_ 2020; 115(3): 437-450.

 # How to run the code